supercollider/supercollider/README_WINDOWS.md

 some risks that need to be managed carefully, most importantly: adding Qt5 (or a toolchain) at the head of the system PATH can cause other applications that may depend on similar path settings, to malfunction.
-This can be easily corrected by removing the offending entry when finished with SC (and avoiding the competing application in the meantime), but this might not always be possible.
+This can be easily corrected by removing the offending entry when done with SC development (and avoiding the conflicting application in the meantime), but this might not always be possible.
 So we need to keep in mind: While working on a SC build with changed *system environment* settings, other applications might get into trouble.
-Most common cases are applications that depend on some implicit Qt install addressed in the path, or MinGW applications that require MinGW runtime libraries that don't fit the ones used in the build.
+Most common cases are applications that depend on some implicit Qt install added to the PATH, or MinGW applications that require MinGW runtime libraries that don't fit the ones used in our build.
 It is not best practice to rely on the path to find libraries, but it is quite common, especially among free applications stemming from the unix world, where people are used to a homogenous system, in which all applications use the same shared libraries.
 To avoid potential trouble, you